 To check the type of the file system, right-click on the drive, select Properties, and then check the file system type.

-Step 2: Visit this page, and download Steam Mover software.
-The program has not been updated over 5 years but the software works great on Windows 10 as well.
+Step 2: Visit this page and download Steam Mover software.
+The program has not been updated over five years, but the software works great on Windows 10 as well.
 We have tried this software on both 32-bit and 64-bit Windows 10 install without any issues.

 Extract the downloaded zip file to get SteamMover executable file.